Jimputinfn/Jimputinfn/README.md

 - 👋 Hi, I’m @Jimputinfn
-- 👀 I’m developing KUSE WIZARD
+- 👀 I’m currently working on KUSE WIZARD

 - 📫 How to reach me